driusan/dewm/src/WindowManaging.md

 > event.
 However, if the override-redirect flag on the child had been set to
 > True (usually only on pop-up menus), the map request is performed.

-so let's add SubstructureRedirectMask to our mask on the root window.
+It sounds like we need to add SubstructureRedirectMask to our mask on the root window, so let's do that.

 ### "Root Window Event Mask"
 ```go